 Pickling During the American Civil War

-Pickling Meat is a way of curing and preserving different types of meats and was developed before the days of refrigeration or easy access to ice for keeping meats cold.
+Pickling meat is a way of curing and preserving different types of meat.
+This method was developed before the days of refrigeration or easy access to ice for keeping meats cold.
 Thus, we have pickled pigs feet, pickled herring, and other pickled meets. fowl, and fishes.

 Pickling was, during the War Between the States, or the Civil War, performed with saltpeter, and we don't see much of that anymore.
 Today's pickled meats take on special flavors of a variety of spices used to preserve them.
-It is more about flavor today than preservation.
+This pickling process is more about flavor today than preservation.

-Here is an early MEAT PICKLE RECIPE that my ancestors in the Civil War learned to use to his advantage.
+This is an early meat pickle recipe that my ancestors in the Civil War learned to use to their advantage.
 He later used the process to pickle meats on the farm back home.
 It was likely passed through his sons and wives and their children.
 My ancestor, being English-Irish, was partial to corned beef, another sort of preserved product.

 - One large crockery or glass container